Unboxing LLMs > loading...

 The Confusion Matrix Explained: Making Sense of Classification Metrics

-In this article, we’ll demystify the confusion matrix and explore how to choose the right metrics for your specific classification challenges.
+Let’s dissect the confusion matrix and figure out how to choose the right lens for your specific battle.

 Predicted Positive Predicted Negative